 March 15, 1844 - Author Willis Brewer was born near Livingston, Ala.

 March 15, 1845 – Evergreen Baptist Church was organized in the home of George Brown in Evergreen, Ala.

 March 15, 1852 – Playwright and folklorist Isabella Augusta, Lady Gregory, was born in Galway, Ireland.
-She is best remembered as an instrumental figure in the Irish Literary Revival.

 March 15, 1861 – Julius Ceasar Finklea, who was born in 1843, enlisted at Pineville, Ala. and served with Co.
 D of the 5th Alabama Infantry under Capt.
 Giles Goode, who died from non-hostile causes at Winchester, Va.
 Finklea was admitted to Wayside General Hospital No. 9 in Richmond, Va. and was transferred to Howard Grove General Hospital on May 16, 1864.
 Finklea died in 1918 and was buried in Montrose Cemetery in Baldwin County, Ala.

 March 15, 1861 – E.C.
 Lindsey enlisted at Pineville, Ala. and was on the roster of the Monroe Guards on March 21, 1861.
 He was listed as sick at Sangsters Cross Roads, Va.
 He was present with the unit all of 1862, 1863 and up until March 24, 1864.
 He later became disabled and was left behind with the officer’s baggage train.
 He later rejoined the company and served until the end of the war.

 March 15, 1861 – During the Civil War, Federal forces abandoned Camp Wood, Texas.

 March 15, 1862 - General John Hunt Morgan began four days of raids near the city of Gallatin, Tenn.